AnnaHollandSmith/text_filter/README.md

 ```
 ## Tests:

-To run tests (exit from IRB) you will need to have RSpec installed.
+To run tests (you will need to have exited from IRB) you will need to have RSpec installed.
 If you do not already, you can install this by running:
 ```
 bundle install rspec
 ```